akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 1. Occupancy Grid Map :
 - inputs:
-  - objects tracks
+  - objects track
   - LIDAR data (used to construct the occupancy grid map)
-    - after a filtering are applied in the input data to make it usable by the output
+    - after filtering are applied in the input data to make it usable by the output
 - outputs :
-  - Occupancy Grid Map : sets of cells of probability representing occupancy state (references : postural monitoring project)
+  - Occupancy Grid Map: sets of cells of probability representing occupancy state (references: postural monitoring project)

-2. Localization Map : used by the localization module in order to improve ego* state estimation
+2. Localization Map: used by the localization module in order to improve ego* state estimation
 - inputs:
   - LIDAR, camera data
 - outputs :
   - Localization Map
-- sensors data are compared to the output while driving to determine the motion of car relative to the localiztion map
+- sensors data are compared to the output while driving to determine the motion of car relative to the localization map

-3. Detailed Road Map : provides the road segments representing the driving env
+3. Detailed Road Map: provides a map of the road segments representing the driving environment that the autonomous vehicle is currently driving through.
 - inputs:
   - Prior Road Map
   - Vehicle position